ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/crm-objects.md

 # CRM Objects

-This video breaks down the relationship between standard CRM objects and our Bizible custom objects and fields.
+This video breaks down the relationship between standard CRM objects and our Marketo Measure custom objects and fields.

 >[!VIDEO](https://video.tv.adobe.com/v/347218/?quality=12&learn=on)